SHaroonShah/Readme-Developers-Hub---Production/docs/🚚 carrier specific guides/carrier-specific-user-guides/asendia/index.md

 ## Additional features

-The FedEx integration provides the following additional features:
+The Asendia integration provides the following additional features:

 * **Single package shipments**: Asendia only support single package shipments.
 * **Hazardous shipments**: Hazmat shipments are only supported with the e-PAQ Select and Elite DG services.